-Press # to move to the next slot number.If you do not wish to continue enrolling codes, press # twice and the controller returns to Normal mode.
+- Press # to move to the next available user slot number. - Enter another 3-digit user slot number. - If you do not wish to continue enrolling codes, press # twice and the controller returns to Normal mode.

-7.9.13.5 Enrolling Secondary Codes using Search Method
+7.9.14.5 Enrolling Secondary Codes using Search Method